About Ophthalmic Reconstructive Surgery

 Reconstructive surgery of the eye takes place following irreparable damage to the eye’s integrity.
 Such damage can result following trauma, iatrogenic damage (damage caused during a surgical procedure) or as a result of an inflammatory/connective tissue disease process.
 In these instances, the tissue can incur such damage that direct and immediate closure becomes impossible, making patching the area with preserved and processed tissue the only treatment option.

 Bio-mechanical integration coupled with a minor and progressively subsiding, inflammatory response

 Elastic and durable (cannot be torn by the sutures)

-Synthetic and therefore cannot carry or transmit disease
+Synthetic and therefore cannot transmit disease

 Thin (100 microns), minimizing risk of dellen

 Eliminates complexities related to the transportation and storage of biological materials

 Substantially longer shelf life than organic/degradable solutions

 The CorNeat EverPatch (scleral patch) is the first synthetic and non-degradable tissue substitute for use in ophthalmic surgeries.
 It is poised to displace the use of donor and processed tissue, which eventually degrades and carries the risk of disease transmission.

 The CorNeat EverPatch is composed of a non-woven, polymer matrix, which integrates with surrounding tissue and is intended to reinforce the sclera and aid the physical reconstruction of the ocular surface.